-Jenna Blankenship is a Research Assistant at GSIS where she assists the firm with comprehensive research and operations support.
+Jenna Blankenship is an Analyst at GSIS where she assists the firm with comprehensive research and operations support.
 Ms. Blankenship graduated Magna Cum Laude from Oakland University with a degree in International Relations, focusing in Comparative African Politics and minoring in Spanish and American Politics.

 Prior to joining the GSIS team, Ms. Blankenship worked as a Political Affairs Intern and Regional Director for The Borgen Project, where she advocated for more efficient use of US foreign aid.
 She also served as a volunteer at Freedom House Detroit, where she worked with refugees seeking asylum in the United States.